LvChengbin/url/README.md

-# Polyfill for URL and URLSearchParams
+# Polyfill for URL and URLSearchParams.
+Totally following the implementation of Google Chrome.